 Birding at Little Rann of Kutch

-On the way to the river bank, we saw a bunch of common cranes frolicking around.
+On the way to the river bank, we saw a bunch of common cranes frolicking about.
 Initially, they were also showing only their ass to us.
-But then a flock of them flew in and it was nice to see them :) Especially when they flew, they were really huge!
+Why do I see asses everywhere?
+This is one crazy obsession now!

-There are also small salt pans in action here and there.
+There are also many small salt pans in action here and there.
 We stopped at one such place to see how salt is made.
-I just felt bad for the family staying there in this harsh weather, middle of a desert, making salt.
-Making salt is not easy, it cuts your skin and the reflection of the salt crystal nearly blinds you.
-I did not feel like taking any pictures here.
-LRK is known for birding.
-I wish my jeep driver could have been more of a naturalist.
-There were a variety of ducks and geese around the Nawa Talab (lake) and neither did I know the name
+It felt bad seeing a family staying there in this harsh weather, in the middle of a desert, all for making salt.
+Making salt is not as easy as one would wonder.
+It cuts your skin, and the salt crystals cause a blinding reflection on your eyes.
+For some reason, I did not feel like taking any pictures here.

 How to Reach Little Rann of Kutch